-Back in April I took Paul’s record collection and a turntable to my niece, Flik.
-This was a much loved gift and she’s since purchased a few new (old) records to add to the collection.
-Unfortunately, this left her 12-year-old brother, Haden, feeling a bit left out.
+Back in April, I took Paul’s record collection and a turntable to my nephew, Parker.
+This was a much-loved gift and he’s since purchased a few new (old) records to add to the collection.
+Unfortunately, this left his 12-year-old brother, Haden, feeling a bit left out.

 Anyhow, we’re now sitting here watching Pete’s Dragon and I think it’s driving him crazy because what he wants to be doing is playing with his new toy.

 Yep.
 I’m still Aunt Awesome!